Three C# 2.0/3.0 Syntaxes That You Didn’t Know But Were Afraid to Ask

 }

-While all of use, especially those coming from C/C++ background have used the ternary operator ‘?:‘, such as:
+While all of use, especially those coming from C/C++ background have used the ternary operator ?:

 Point point1 = null;